Danijj89/eau2/report/doc.md

 the creation of the DataFrame.
 Updates are not support to simplify implementation.
 A column also includes a cache to mitigate the impact of its distributed nature.

+To support flexible use of DataFrame objects, we created a number of ways for users to create DataFrame objects (from an array of allowable objects, from reading in data from a SOR file, etc).

 ## Key-Value Store